onthegocode/uBlock/README.md

 Free.
 Open source.
 For users by users.
 No donations sought.

 Without the preset lists of filters, this extension is nothing.
-So if ever you really do want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.
+So if ever you do want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.